-The FNFA's business position continues to be limited by the authority's shorter track record relative to that of more established public-sector funding agencies; and small, although rapidly growing, loan book.
-The FNFA's loans to First Nations reached C\$586 million as of March 31, 2019, up from C\$454 million one year earlier.
-Nevertheless, we believe that the authority's solid competitive position will support healthy customer base growth over the next several years, continuing a trend that began when the FNFA started lending.
+FNFA's business position continues to improve, although we feel it is still somewhat limited by the authority's shorter record relative to that of most other PSFAs.
+The authority loan book and market position grew in 2020 (year ended March 31) and we expect that this will continue, leading ultimately to the authority's dominance as a lender to the sector.
+The FNFA's loans to First Nations reached C\$710 million as of March 31, 2020, and we expect that they will reach almost C\$1 billion by the end of 2021.
+The authority's solid competitive position will support healthy customer base growth over the next several years, continuing a trend that began when FNFA started lending.
 Historically, access to capital has been a challenge for many First Nations.
 In recent years, access has improved, but some impediments to lenders remain, such as security or lenders' mandates.
 By statute, land or buildings on First Nations territories cannot be pledged as collateral.
 In addition, we believe that the authority has a strong price position relative to competitors.

-Research Update: First Nations Finance Authority Ratings Affirmed at 'A+'; Outlook Stable
+Research Update: First Nations Finance Authority 'A+' Ratings Affirmed; Outlook Stable

-We expect the FNFA's strategic positioning and organizational effectiveness to remain satisfactory, and good risk management practices and solid governance represent management strengths, in our view.
+We expect the FNFA's strategic positioning and organizational effectiveness will remain satisfactory.
+Prudent risk management policies and practices plus solid governance represent management strengths, in our view.
 The authority's management prepares an annual budget and internal loan portfolio and liquidity forecasts.
 While the FNFA is not subject to banking regulations or equivalent regulatory oversight, we believe that management has instituted strong financial and risk management policies that mitigate key risks.